AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/update.md

 # Step 3.
 Update an image

-In this step we will update an existing image with the `id` of `694`.
+In this step, we will update an existing image with the `id` of `694`.
 We previously retrieved this `id` number in [Step 1.
 Getting a list of product images](https://developer.adobe.com/commerce/webapi/rest/tutorials/image/list/).

 <InlineAlert variant="info" slots="text"/>